Archana-N/Natours/README.md

 # Natours
-Natours project to learn advanced HTML and CSS with Sass.
+Natours project to learn Advanced HTML and CSS with Sass.